-But the Black Metal universe in contrast spawned a felt gazillion of metal records.
-To cite just two of them: Immortal crab-walked themselves into Damned in Black and Gorgoroth hailed the beginnings of their master with Incipit Satan.
+But the Black Metal universe – in contrast – spawned a felt gazillion of metal records.
+To cite just two of them: Immortal crab-walked themselves into Damned in Black and Gorgoroth hailed their mighty unholy master with Incipit Satan.

 Khronos (= time) is very appropriately named as well.
 The album in many ways marks a return to former times and to their rougher origins.
 And – in a way – a turn away from the distinctly Gothic setting starting with A Dead Poem.
 Yet again, the band included the lessons learned from their foray into Gothic territory.
 So much so that you face a more melodic, but still roughened down music style.
 And this is a remarkable change, starting with the first track Thou Art Blind.

 Whilst the first three tracks are great to listen to, the real grinder comes with the excellent Aeternus.
 The (official) lyrics are great too, but the whispered ones just before the actual chant starts take the cake.
 Just savor this one: “Our addiction is [the or our] evil, the propensity of this evil lies in the weakness before it…”.